tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Reports/_index.md

 PayU provides a set of reports which can be accessible from the Módulo PayU to let you have control of the operations you perform with PayU.

 {{% alert title="Observação" color="info"%}}
 Reports in the Módulo PayU are limited to **20 thousand** rows for both displaying and downloading.
-If you need to have custom reports or display more information, contact your sales representative.
+If you need to have custom reports ou display more information, contact your sales representative.
 {{% /alert %}}

 ## My downloaded reports